FrancescoMonaco/PhDPresentation/slides.md

 ---

 # Algorithms with Predictions
-A Bloom filter predictor for aproximate triangle counting
+A Bloom filter predictor for approximate triangle counting

 - <span v-mark.orange="1"> Setting</span>:
     Triangle counting is a fundamental task in graph mining, with applications in social network analysis and bioinformatics.